Object / IdentityMaciej Trzciński

 Content Infrastructure

 Schemas, content models, and the CMS architecture beneath them.
-Structured so multiple page types — and the agents reading from them — scale without a rebuild.
+Structured so new page types scale without a rebuild — and so structured data stays correct across every surface.

 0→1 Product Engineering